Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Order Management/Connect-order-source.md

 ## Create a Webhook to synchronize the Order state

-Once the Order is created, you need to keep in touch your customer.
-We recommend to not interact directly with the ressource to avoid throttling with a GET request on order/{id} but we actively recommend to use Webhooks
+Once the Order is created, you need to keep in touch with your customer.
+We recommend not interacting directly with the resource to avoid throttling the  GET request on order/{id}.
+For this we actively recommend the use of Webhooks

 Go to the [Webhooks](https://app.shippingbo.com/#/updateHooks) configuation page

-Then click on **Add** button, select [**Order**](reference/Shipping-API-V1.json/definitions/Order) as object and select **state** in field
+Then click on the **Add** button, select [**Order**](reference/Shipping-API-V1.json/definitions/Order) as the object and select **state** in the field

 Fill in the endpoint with your API URL that should be called when the Order state is updated

-So now, every time an Order has its state updated your endpoint will be called
+So now, every time an Order state is updated your endpoint will be called

-See: [Webhooks Documentation](https://shippingbo.stoplight.io/docs/api-rest/branches/main/ZG9jOjg3MzY0MzM-order-webhook) for advanced usages
+See: [Webhooks Documentation](https://developer.shippingbo.com/docs/api/branches/main/6fkoxdhf5024p-how-to-configure) for advanced usages

 <!--
 type: tab